Ben Johnson (actor): Film career

 Johnson's film career began with the Howard Hughes film The Outlaw.

 Johnson liked to say later that he got to Hollywood in a carload of horses.

 His work as a stuntman caught the eye of director John Ford, who hired Johnson for stunt work in the 1948 film Fort Apache, and as the riding double for Henry Fonda.
 During shooting, the horses pulling a wagon with three men in it stampeded.
 Johnson, who "happened to be settin' on a horse", stopped the runaway wagon and saved the men.
 When Ford promised that he would be rewarded, Johnson hoped it would be with another doubling job, or maybe a small speaking role.
 Instead, he received a seven-year acting contract from Ford.
 Ford called Johnson into his office, and handed him an envelope with a contract in it.
 Johnson started reading it, and when he got to the fifth line and it said "$5,000 a week," he stopped reading, grabbed a pen, signed it, and gave it back to Ford.

 His first credited role was in Ford's 3 Godfathers; the film is notable for the riding skills demonstrated by both Johnson and star Pedro Armendáriz.
 He later said the film was the most physically challenging of his career.
 Ford then suggested a starring role for him in the 1949 film Mighty Joe Young; he played Gregg opposite Terry Moore.
 Ford cast him in the remaining two of the three films that have come to be known as Ford's cavalry trilogy, all starring John Wayne: She Wore a Yellow Ribbon (1949), and Rio Grande (1950) joining Fort Apache.
 Both roles showcased Johnson's riding ability.
 Ford also cast Johnson as the lead in Wagon Master (1950), one of Ford's favorites.

-In real life, Johnson did not show any bad temper; his demeanor in tense situations was calm but firm.
-Although known for avoiding drama, he had definite boundaries; during the making of Rio Grande he defied Ford, who was notorious for browbeating his actors, and reportedly told him to go to hell.
+In real life Johnson's demeanor was calm but firm; even in tense situations he did not show any bad temper.
+And though known for avoiding drama, he had definite boundaries, both in life and as an actor.
+During the making of Rio Grande he defied Ford, who was notorious for browbeating his actors, and reportedly told him to go to hell.
 Johnson thought the incident had been forgotten, but Ford did not use him in a film for over a decade.
-Johnson also appeared in four films of Sam Peckinpah and had a good relationship with the tempestuous director.
-Peckinpah appreciated Johnson's authenticity and lack of acting airs.
+Johnson also appeared in four films of tempestuous director Sam Peckinpah and had a good relationship with him, with Peckinpah appreciating Johnson's authenticity and lack of acting airs.